 Having grown up in Camden in the restaurant industry, Grayson understands the importance of tourism to Maine, but has also seen how Maine has become a more difficult place for working people to live year round.
 In Portland, there is a crisis of housing and homelessness.
 Around the state, there is a lack of economic opportunity for young people to stay in their communities.
 Grayson will work to address these issues through investment in affordable housing, and in climate mitigation infrastructure and renewable energy projects.

-Grayson is also a published columist, and has been published in numerous Newspapers around the state including the Portland Press Herald, The Bangor Daily News, the Rockland Free Press, and the Maine Beacon.
+Grayson is also a published columist, and has been published in numerous Newspapers around the state including the Portland Press Herald, Bangor Daily News, The Rockland Free Press, and The Maine Beacon.

 Maine will face many challenges in the coming years, from rising seas, to an aging workforce, to alleviating the opioid epidemic--but there is also a bright future here.
 Maine is leading the country in vital democratic reforms that help keep people engaged in their communities and their government.
 We will be seeing an influx of people from around the country and around the world in coming years, who will need to build lives in this great state.